NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ##### ClearCache

 Call this method to clear all of HoloNETClient's internal cache.
-This includes the JSON responses that have been cached using the `GetHolochainInstances` & `CallZomeFunction` methods if the `cacheData` parm was set to true for any of the calls.
+This includes the JSON responses that have been cached using the [GetHolochainInstancesAsync](#getholochaininstancesasync) & [CallZomeFunctionAsync](#callzomefunctionasync) methods if the `cacheData` parm was set to true for any of the calls.

 ````c#
 public void ClearCache()